3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
-This can create annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate excessively.
+This can cause annoying noises when running and even require air conditioning repair.

 Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Tri City Fuel & Heating Co., Inc. a call at 803-265-4208.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give Tri City Fuel & Heating a call at 803-265-4208.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.